typedb/typedb/docs/pages/documentation/11-examples/analytics.md

 ## `aggregate`

-You cannot make [`aggregate`](../graql/aggregate-queries.html) queries from within the **Graph** view in the Grakn visualiser, so you will need to switch views using the left hand navigation pane, from **Graph** to **Console**.
+You cannot make [`aggregate`](../graql/aggregate-queries.html) queries from within the **knowledge base** view in the Grakn visualiser, so you will need to switch views using the left hand navigation pane, from **Graph** to **Console**.
 This shows a read-write view on Grakn, and you can now submit queries in the usual way, via the form.
 Alternatively, from your terminal, you can start the Graql shell in its interactive (REPL) mode by typing `graql.sh` at the terminal, from within the *bin* directory of the Grakn installation.

 Here are some example `aggregate` queries to try: